thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="tb-private-cloud-how-can-i-get-my-data-in-line-with-gdpr-requirements" data-title="How can I get my data in line with GDPR requirements?">
                         <div class="container">
                             <p>You can request a complete encrypted database dump at any time.
-We generate a full PostgreSQL dump of all tenant-level tables (entities, telemetry, audit logs, custom metadata) and transfer it to you over a secure channel (SFTP or your own cloud bucket).</p>
+We generate a full PostgreSQL dump of all tenant-level tables (entities, telemetry, audit logs, custom metadata) and transfer it to you over a secure channel (SFTP or your own cloud bucket). <br><br></p>
                             <p>Because the export is a raw DB dump, you retain 100 % data fidelity and can immediately restore it in another PostgreSQL instance or transform it into any machine-readable format you need.
 We normally fulfill export requests within 5 business days, and—in line with GDPR—can also execute verified deletion of all tenant data within 30 days of your erase request.</p>
                         </div>
                     </div>